Bertha Phillpotts: Biography

 She was Principal of Westfield College from 1919 until 1921, and a member of the College Council from 1922 until 1932.
 She became the Mistress of Girton College in 1922, succeeding Katharine Jex-Blake (1860–1951), who happened to be her first cousin (the daughter of her mother's sister, Henrietta Cordery and Thomas Jex-Blake, sometime Headmaster of Rugby School).
 She held this post until 1925 when, following the death of her mother, she resigned in order to look after her elderly father who was living in retirement in Tunbridge Wells.

 However, she was elected to a research fellowship and continued to be an active Fellow of the college, commuting between Tunbridge Wells and Cambridge in her Morris Cowley car which she nicknamed "Freda".

 In 1922, she was selected (as the sole woman member) to serve on the Statutory Commission for the University of Cambridge.
 She remained a member until she resigned from her post at Girton College in 1925.
 From 1926 until 1931, she was a member of the Statutory Commission for the University of London.
 From 1926 until her death in 1932, she was director of Scandinavian studies and university lecturer at Girton College.

 Her extensive research work included translations of old Icelandic sagas and studies on the influence of Old Norse and Icelandic on the English language.
 She is particularly known for her theory of ritual drama as the background to the Eddic poems.

 In June 1931, when she was already in failing health, Phillpotts married a long standing friend and fellow Cambridge academic, the astrophysicist and educator, Hugh Frank Newall, FRS.

 Death

 Phillpotts died from cancer in Cambridge on 20 January 1932, aged 54.

-Interred (as Bertha Surtees Newall) next to her parents in Tunbridge Wells Cemetery, her widower, Hugh Frank Newall is buried in the Parish of the Ascension Burial Ground in Cambridge.
+She was interred (as Bertha Surtees Newall) next to her parents in Tunbridge Wells Cemetery.